joshupadhyay/joshupadhyay/README.md

 Cloud engineer with 4 years of AWS experience, now building with AI at Fractal Tech in NYC.

-At 3M I built internal platforms for R&D, led migrations of fluid modelling applications to AWS Batch.
-I worked with scientists and software engineers to turn issues into software solutions!
+At 3M I built platforms for R&D, led migrations of fluid modelling applications to AWS Batch.
+Some fullstack work as well...

-Now I'm at Fractal Tech, an AI accelerator, building GPU pipelines on Modal, shipping full-stack AI apps with Claude's API, and writing publicly about inference infrastructure.

-I'd like to talk to clients, build infrastructure, and see immediate impact of my work.
-I'm targeting **forward-deployed and solutions engineering roles** at infra companies, where client sense and technical ability intersect.
+Check it out at [joshupadhyay](https://www.joshupadhyay.xyz/)

 ---